 \cref{thm:upper_bound} provides a dual characterization of the optimization problem by applying \cref{lem:dual_program}.
 This application results in a final expression that is a combination of linear programming and semidefinite programming variables.

 The combination of multiple technical tools from~\cite{koßmann2024optimisingrelativeentropysemi} and~\cref{lem:dual_program} is key in obtaining a minimization formulation for the relative entropy of completely positive maps.
 This is significant because, in general, maximizing the relative entropy is a highly non-trivial task.
-The primary difficulty arises from the inherent non-linearity and convexity of the problem, making it challenging to analyze and optimize directly.
+The primary difficulty arises from the inherent non-linearity, making it challenging to analyze and optimize directly.